Verivo: History

-Pyxis Mobile Inc. was founded in 1998 as a company that developed PalmPilot apps for financial services companies.
+Pyxis Mobile Inc. was founded in 1998 by Shane Hughes and Todd Christy as a company that developed PalmPilot apps for financial services companies.
 In July 2010, Steve Levy joined the company as CEO and transformed the company into Verivo Software Inc.

 In January 2012, Verivo Software announced it had secured USD 17 million in funding from Commonwealth Capital Ventures and existing investors to develop new products and fund marketing programs.
 Simultaneously, the company announced its intention to refocus its business strategy, by moving away from the development and sale of mobile enterprise apps to directly offering its enterprise mobility platform to customers.

 Verivo moved into new corporate headquarters in Waltham, MA, in January 2012.
 In February 2012, Verivo opened its first European office in London, UK.

 In June 2015, Appery, LLC, announced it has acquired major assets of Verivo Software, including revenue contracts, source code, patents, trademarks and other intellectual property.

 Operations

 Verivo counts six of the top 15 Fortune 500 companies, 28 of the top 50 global asset managers, 15 of the top 25 insurance carriers and three of the top five U.S. banks as clients.
 Verivo also serves customers in the retail, health and life science, manufacturing, higher education, government, real estate, transportation, and automotive industries globally.
 Customers include AXA, CHEP, Deutsche Bank, International SOS, Thomson Reuters and Toyota.